RusterX16/ItemBuilder/README.md

 player.getInventory().add(diamond);
 </pre>

-You will do able to create instances of ItemStack this way :
+You will be able to create instances of ItemStack this way :

 <pre>
 ItemStack diamond = new ItemBuilder(Material.DIAMOND, 1)